scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 The topics for this essay were less distinctive than the topics for the self-summaries.
 In some cases, genres (or media) overlapped.
 For example, the "TV-comedies-0" group included "The Walking Dead," which is a drama.
 There was also overlap between groups.
-This might suggest that the number of NMF components was too high, but the granularity these topics provided was used for further analyses.
+Still, we decided to keep 25 components.
+The granularity these topics provided was used for further analyses.
 We created superordinate groupings from the topics from which we extracted distinctive tokens for particular demographic groups, showing the approach's flexibility.
 Figure :ref:`favorites-sex` shows the distribution over topics, by sex.

 .. figure:: favorites-sex.png